Stanadyne DS4 and GM PCM.... yea, quite a piece of work.

 Note that in 'backup mode' - where the high-res pump signal is lost, the 68HC11 can generate injection timing signals based on the low-resolution inputs, however, that is not the preferred mode that the ECM wants to run in.
 In this case, the desired injector delivery is divided by engine speed to generate a pulse width.
 At this point, the pulse is then generated using the free-running TCNT system on the 68HC11.

 Advancing the timing and cranking up the fuel is a great way to make a lot of smoke (ie. waste a lot of fuel), make only a little bit more power, and shorten the life of your engine.
 Add an air-to-air intercooler to your 6.5L diesel engine and it will be a lot happier.
 You will get more power, lower exhaust emissions (not that most people care about that - it's a side benefit), and longer engine life.
-I also would not go plugging the EGR system.
-The engine is timed assuming the EGR system is working, and you can cause engine damage due to the more advanced timing used with EGR.
-I've actually seen an engine get wrecked by overly advanced diesel timing *at idle*.
-It might work but the engine was calibrated with the EGR system in place.
-You can hear the sound change when you unhook the EGR, and that crackle that is normal on a Powerstroke direct-injection engine is not right on a prechamber diesel like the 6.5L.
-It is an indication of excessive cylinder pressures.
-Newer diesel engines will check the EGR system operation with a MAF, and will retard the injection timing if it does not find the correct amount of air and EGR.
-The older diesels such as the 6.5L don't do this check, and will gladly stress your head gaskets as you're trucking down the road.
+I'm not going to go plugging the EGR system, at least not on my truck.
+The engine is timed and calibrated assuming the EGR system is working, and I have a bit of a concern for the environment.
+In particular, what the EGR system goes after - the nitrogen oxides that cause the brown haze.

 Hit Counter